hsotoparada/DeepPhasePick/README.md

 `20201002_1`: optimized P- and S-phase picking models described in Soto and Schurr (2021).
 This is default value of `version_pick_P` and `version_pick_S`.

 `20201002_2`: upgraded picking models.
-These models were trained using 2x (for P phase) and 3x (for P phase) the number of shifted seismic records originally used in version `20201002_1`.
+These models were trained using 2x (for P phase) and 3x (for P phase) the number of shifted seismic records used in version `20201002_1`.
 Hence enhancing the performance of the phase picking.

 Once the models are read into DPP, model information can be retrieved for example by using: